 Without adequate controls over remote access, unauthorized individuals may have access to the environment, applications and data maintained by the Office, which may also result in malicious activity.
-(Finding Code No. 2022-003)
+(Finding Code No. 2023-003, 2022-003)

-We recommend the Office implement controls to ensure the security over remote access to its environment, applications and data.
+We recommend the Office implement controls to ensure the security over remote access to its environment, applications, and data.
 Specifically, we recommend the Office:

 - Establish policies and procedures to control remote access.

 - Communicate requirements to users.

 - Periodically review users' remote access.

+- Monitor remote access.

+- Maintain documentation demonstrating the security controls over remote access.